Mariatta/pep_cookiecutter/README.rst

 Once you answered all questions, you will see a new directory created (e.g. `best_pep_ever`).
 Under that directory, you will see a file called pep_template.rst.

 Congratulations!
-You unofficially drafted a new P
+You drafted a new PEP (unofficially) LOL